 A. The clinical exposure occurs at institution 1, providing the resident exposure to psychological testing.

-B. Faculty consists of 2 full-time Child Psychologists.
+B. Faculty consists of seven full-time Psychologists.

 F. All testing results are presented to the faculty and reports are discussed on an individual basis before being released to the requesting professionals, patient or family.
-Faculty usually is present during testing.

 Goal: To become familiar with a wide variety of psychological testing procedures employed with children and adolescents.

-Skills: The fellow will demonstrate the ability to
+The resident will demonstrate the ability to:

 - Conceptualize and integrate case and test data for a deeper understanding of clinical cases.